Pseudo-spin-polarized topological superconductivity in kagome RbV$_3$Sb$_5$

-\emph{The minimal model for the normal state of kagome superconductor.}---First of all, we construct a four-orbital (eight-band) minimal model to describe the normal state of the kagome superconductor RbV$_{3}$Sb$_{5}$.
-As discussed in the previous work~\cite{Gu2022}, the $d$-orbitals of V atoms and the $p_{z}$-orbitals of the in-plane Sb atoms have different parities, leading to the spin-orbital-parity coupling (SOPC) terms between them~\cite{xie2020spin,zhang2023spin}.
-Fig.~\ref{stru}~(a) shows the real space structure of the kagome plane in RbV$_{3}$Sb$_{5}$, and the Brillouin zone of the kagome structure is shown in Fig.~\ref{stru}~(b).
+\emph{The normal state Hamiltonian for RbV$_{3}$Sb$_{5}$.}--- First of all, we construct an eight-band model for the normal state of kagome RbV$_{3}$Sb$_{5}$.
+Fig.~\ref{stru}(a) shows the real space structure of the kagome plane in RbV$_{3}$Sb$_{5}$.
+The $d$-orbitals of V atoms and the $p_{z}$-orbitals of the in-plane Sb atoms have different parities, giving rise to the SOPC terms between them~\cite{xie2020spin,Gu2022,zhang2023spin}.
+This term gives rise to two degenerate isolated bands [See Fig.~\ref{stru}(c)] near the Fermi energy and mixes the spin and momentum degrees of freedom, even in the presence of inversion.